adonis0147/searcher.vim/README.md

 ## Extras

-1. For convenience, you can add a shortcut by setting `nnoremap <leader>a :Searcher -t %:e <C-R><C-W> .`.
-As a result, you can search the word under the cursor in files with the same extension.
+1. For convenience, you can add a shortcut by setting `nnoremap <leader>a :Searcher -t %:e -S <C-R><C-W> .`.
+As a result, you can search the word under the cursor in files with the same extension. - search tool: rg